sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_modelzoo_test.rst

 The model compilation process needs to be done within Docker, where ``tpu_mlir`` and ``tpu_perf`` need to be installed as described above.

 ``confg.yaml`` in ``model-zoo`` configures the test content of the SDK.
-For example, the configuration file for resnet18 is ``model-zoo/vision/classification/resnet18-v2/config.yaml`` .
+For example, the configuration file for resnet18 is ``model-zoo/vision/classification/resnet18-v2/mlir.config.yaml`` .

 Execute the following command to compile the ``resnet18-v2`` model:

 .. code-block:: shell

    $ cd ../model-zoo
-   $ python3 -m tpu_perf.build --target BM1684X --mlir vision/classification/resnet18-v2
+   $ python3 -m tpu_perf.build --target BM1684X --mlir vision/classification/resnet18-v2/mlir.config.yaml

 where the ``--target`` is used to specify the processor model, which currently supports ``BM1684`` , ``BM1684X`` , ``BM1688`` , ``BM1690`` and ``CV186X`` .

-Execute the following command to compile all test samples:
+Execute the following command to compile all the high priority test samples:

 .. code-block:: shell

    $ cd ../model-zoo
-   $ python3 -m tpu_perf.build --target BM1684X --mlir -l full_cases.txt
+   $ python3 -m tpu_perf.build --target BM1684X --mlir -l full_cases.txt --priority_filter high

-The following models are compiled (Due to continuous additions of models in the model-zoo, only a partial list of models is provided here):
+The following high priority models will be compiled (Due to continuous additions of models in the model-zoo, only a partial list of models is provided here):

 .. code-block:: shell

    * efficientnet-lite4
-   * mobilenet_v2
+   * mobilenetv2
-   * resnet18
+   * resnet18-v2
-   * resnet50_v2
+   * resnet50-v2
    * shufflenet_v2
    * squeezenet1.0
    * vgg16